 Many new wound codes would now have to be identified using anatomic locations, complications, and laterality.
-For example ulcer coding should now include the depth of the ulcer when inputting the diagnosis code.
+For example, ulcer coding should now include the depth of the ulcer when inputting the diagnosis code.
 Thus, diagnostic codes are very essential to avoid claim denials.

 2. Educate your Staff:

 Clinical documentation is very essential.
-Staff members who do documentation need to understand that precise and extensive documentation, especially within the new ICD-10 coding system will only help provide better explanation of medical necessity for payment, improved data research and better billing leading to better rate setting and thereby more focus on quality indicators.
+Staff members who do documentation need to understand that precise and extensive documentation, especially within the new ICD-10 coding system will only help provide a better explanation of the medical necessity for payment, improved data research and better billing leading to better rate setting and thereby more focus on quality indicators.
 The new ICD-10 forms now help wound care claim forms to be more precise and help capture every single complication.